 The purpose of the study is to examine

-The total population of boys and girls in 2nd grade at elite sport high schools and a representative sample of students from regular high schools in the county Buskerud in Norway are invited to answer a questionnaire in September/October 2019.
-All the principles/inspectors at the attending schools, in addition to trainers with more than 20 % employment status at elite sport high schools, are also asked to answer a questionnaire at this measurement point.
-A random sample of students who report experiences with sexual harassment in the questionnaire, and a random sample of leaders and trainers are also invited to an interview about their experiences with sexual harassment.
-All the students will also be invited to a follow-up questionnaire in December 2020.
+Students in 2nd grade at elite sport high schools in Norway and a representative sample of students from regular high schools in Oslo and Viken were invited to answer a questionnaire autumn 2019/spring 2020 and autumn 2020/spring 2021.
+The questionnaire consisted of questions about background information, lifestyle and training/sport, sexual harassment and psychological health.
+All principles/leaders at the attending schools, in addition to trainers with more than 20 % employment status at elite sport high schools, were also asked to answer a questionnaire at the first measurement point (autumn 2019/spring 2020).
+A sample of students who reported experiences with sexual harassment in the questionnaire, and a random sample of leaders and trainers, were also invited to an individual interview.

-The project is financially funded by the Norwegain ExtraFoundation via The Norwegian Women's Public Health Association.
+The project is financially funded by the Stiftelsen Dam via The Norwegian Women's Public Health Association.